 - Never borrow money from clients of your employer or anyone exercising an activity similar to what your employer does.
 However, this doesn’t apply to borrowing from banks.

-- Never accept gifts, compensations, commissions or any other objects of favor from anyone for performing your work.
+- Never accept gifts, compensations, commissions or any other objects in favor of anyone for performing your work.

 What you need to do to terminate your contract